folio-org/okapi/doc/guide.md

 ```

 The module descriptor tells Okapi that it needs to start the given
 process to deploy the module.
-If we wanted to access a process that is
-already running, we could pass a null descriptor, and add a field called `url`
-after the name.

 Now we will deploy the module: